-During this recent dip in the economy, many black people have been forced to endure the dogged job hunt chase.
+During this recent dip in the economy, many Black people have been forced to endure the dogged job hunt chase.
 Many of us are qualified (or over-qualified) citizens with plenty of talent and credentials.
-However, by being black we are placed in a unique situation of double-consciousness.
+However, by being Black we are placed in a unique situation of double-consciousness.
 In the case of black women, we face a somewhat triple- oppression having to deal with our color, sex and socio-economic statuses.
-One key factor in the job hunt fiasco that specifically affects black women is our hair.
+One key factor in the job hunt fiasco that specifically affects Black women is our hair.
 On countless blogs, websites and forums the questions continue to be asked, “ Is natural hair unprofessional?” or “Should I straighten my hair or wear a wig to get a job?”
 I have seen a plethora of answers and there is always the dreaded conclusion that we must alter ourselves in order to gain employment.

 However this issue is much deeper than being about employment.
-When are we going to realize that the more we continue to alter ourselves to please “others”, the more we are succumbing to the sub-human state of existence that is being placed upon us.
+When are we going to realize that the more we continue to alter ourselves to please “others”, the more we are succumbing to the sub-human state of existence that is being placed upon us?
 This is an issue of forcing the world to recognize our humanity, our God given right to exist the way we were created.
-When we change our hair, skin or body to please other people we are in essence saying, “You’re right, there is something wrong with being black.”
+When we change our hair, skin or body to please other people we are in essence saying, “You’re right, there is something wrong with being Black.”

 When is the last time you saw a discussion about Caucasian women afraid to wear their hair straight for fear of unemployment?

 You’ve never seen it because it doesn’t exist.
 European phenotypes are unfortunately perceived as normal.
 Meanwhile, African phenotypes are viewed as abnormal in a society that is predominantly Eurocentric.
-This is why multi-million dollar companies such as Nivea can create advertisements referring to black hair as “uncivilized” without seeing anything wrong with it.
+This is why multi-million dollar companies such as Nivea can create advertisements referring to Black hair as “uncivilized” without seeing anything wrong with it.
 However, this can change and it’s changing more and more everyday.
 It takes persistence, even in the face of hardships, to make the world respect our right to humanity.
 We are not three fifths of a man.
-We are human beings on this planet and we have a right to exist wholly and completely.
+We are human beings on this planet and we have a right to exist fully and completely.

 The more we allow ourselves to be disrespected, the more we will continue to face blatant and overt discrimination concerning our hair, skin and bodies.
 Furthermore, do you really want to work for a place that does not respect you or your heritage?
 Wear your hair kinky, curly, straight, bald, twisted or braided but please do your hair the way it pleases you.
 Not someone else.
-Let us stop apologizing for being black.
-We have to make the world recognize and respect who we are-as we are, unapologetically.
+Let us stop apologizing for being Black.
+We have to make the world recognize and respect who we are, as we are, unapologetically.